-The final song to be recorded for Abbey Road was John Lennon’s Because.
+The final song to be recorded for the Abbey Road album was John Lennon’s ‘Because’.
 The song was inspired by Beethoven’s Moonlight Sonata and featured The Beatles’ distinctive three-part vocal harmonies.

 Yoko Ono was a classically trained pianist whose interests had moved towards the avant garde.
 One day in 1969, however, she played Beethoven’s Piano Sonata No. 14 in C-sharp minor, Op.
 27, No. 2 – the Moonlight Sonata.

 Lying on their sofa listening, John Lennon asked her to play the chords backwards, and wrote ‘Because’ around the result.
 While not an exact reversal of Beethoven’s piece, it contains a number of musical similarities.

 Yoko was playing Moonlight Sonata on the piano.
 She was classically trained.
 I said, ‘Can you play those chords backward?’ and wrote ‘Because’ around them.
 The lyrics speak for themselves; they’re clear.
 No bullshit.
 No imagery, no obscure references.

 All We Are Saying, David Sheff

 The vocal harmonies are one of the most distinctive aspects of the much-admired ‘Because’.
 Lennon, Paul McCartney, and George Harrison sang together, and overdubbed their voices twice more, giving the effect of nine voices.